ikespand/awesome-machine-learning-fluid-mechanics/README.md

 5. [NAVASTO](https://www.navasto.de/en/) has few products where they are combining AI with CFD.

 6. [DeepSim](https://www.deepsim.io/technology) is a startup backed by [YCombinator](https://www.ycombinator.com)

+7. [Phinyx AI](https://www.phinyx.ai/solution) leverages Physics-Informed Machine Learning to extract deeper insights while reducing common challenges in traditional AI, such as AI hallucinations.

+8. [Ansys AI](https://www.ansys.com/ai) is cloud-enabled generative AI platform that can uses simulation results to reliably assess the performance of a new design within minutes.

 ## Opensource CFD codes
 Following opensource CFD codes can be adapted for synthetic data generation.
 Some of them can also be used for RANS/LES closure modeling based upon ML.